YonatanKof/wwape-next/content/post/target-audience.md

 And we can go even deeper still and break each audience into its own groups.

 Let's take Sketch, for example.
 Like Figma, they support additional groups other than designers.
-But we can see that within the designers' **Primary** target audience, they show specific use cases like Websites, Prototyping, Icons, Feedback, Apps, Symbols, Illustrations & Design Systems.
+But we can see that within the designers' **Primary** *target audience*, they show specific use cases like Websites, Prototyping, Icons, Feedback, Apps, Symbols, Illustrations & Design Systems.
 So if you're a magazine layout designer, this isn't your cup of tea.

 ![Sketch target audience in design](/posts/target-audience/sketch-target-audience-in-design.webp) *Sketch target audience in design*

 ### **Example:** Targeting Different Audiences, Monday.com

-A great example of a product addressing multiple target audiences is [monday.com](http://monday.com/)'s campaign from 2018.
+A great example of a product addressing multiple *target audience*s is [monday.com](http://monday.com/)'s campaign from 2018.
 This project management tool tailors its marketing to different user types, demonstrating how one product can cater to various needs and preferences.

 By tailoring their marketing messages, *monday.com* can effectively engage and convert different audience segments.